kiowa-scott-hurley/tea-tech-and-trials/_posts/2022-11-24-ELEVATE-talk.md

 ---
 layout : post
-title : "ATSE Elevate: Boosting women in STEM" program launch speech subtitle : A talk I gave at Parliament House about women in STEM leadership for the launch of the ATSE Elevate scholarship.
+title : "ATSE Elevate: Boosting women in STEM" program launch speech" subtitle : "A talk I gave at Parliament House about women in STEM leadership for the launch of the ATSE Elevate scholarship."
 ---

 # "ATSE Elevate: Boosting women in STEM" program launch speech